Zebethyal/Wordpress/README.md

 This is a container that does Wordpress _the right way._

+I made a [YouTube video](https://www.youtube.com/watch?v=c5c9yVtQGbU) about how to use this.

 ## What's wrong with Wordpress's Docker image?

 The container shipped by Wordpress copies over the contents of `/usr/src/wordpress` to `/var/www/html` when the container is first created, but only if no content already exists in `/var/www/html`.
 This means that if you've already deployed the container and have a persistent volume mounted at that location, you can upgrade your container inage from one version to the next, and although it claims to be an updated version, nothing happens.
 You're still running the original version because the entire contents of Wordpress were copied.